jimbojw/karmarank/README.md

 Here,
 * $k_i$ is your **karma with person** $i$: the signed "emotional value" they get from telling a story about you and your work.

-The full document explains how to decouple your self-worth from your rating, optimize your output for the **Firm Ledger**, and maximize your karmic ROI within your local **Calibration Cylinder**.
+The full document explains how to decouple your self-worth from your rating ([Law #1](content/05-law-1-two-ledgers.md)), optimize your output for the **Firm Ledger**, and maximize your karmic ROI within your local [Calibration Cylinder](content/09-calibration-cylinder.md).

 ## Table of Contents